 For example, if one is studying about engines, the printed page and the spoken word are no substitute for an actual engine.
 Lacking an engine to associate with the written word, or at least pictures of an engine can close off a person’s understanding of the subject.
 This is the first barrier to study.

 The next barrier is too steep a study gradient.
 That is, if a student is forced into undertaking a new action without having understood the previous action, confusion results.
 Have you ever tried origami?
 Ever gotten one step wrong and abandoned the project?
 You probably experienced too steep of a gradient.

 Words and context

 The third barrier to study is the most important of the three; the misunderstood word.
-A not-comprehended definition or an undefined word or symbol can block one’s understanding of a subject.
+A not-comprehended definition or an undefined word or symbol can block one’s understanding of a sentence, a page, or even an entire subject.

-Understanding and using these tools develop a truly self-sufficient and self-directed student who can learn anything, easily and comfortably.
+Once the Barrier is identified and remedied, a student feels brighter and is once again eager to learn.
+Using these tools develop a truly self-sufficient and self-directed student who can learn anything.